 Minimum bathymetry standards are defined in Table 1.
 Other minimum standards for positioning and water flow measurements are defined in Table 2.
 Both tables must be read in conjunction with the detailed text in this document.

 As stated above, all standards defined in Table 1 and Table 2 are included in the specification Matrix within ranges of specification values which are available to enhance and customise safety of navigation surveys.
-Although the Matrix is available for this purpose, its usage will not reduce the minimum standards defined for safety of navigation survey orders.
+Although the Matrix is available for this purpose, its usage must/should not reduce the minimum standards defined for safety of navigation survey orders.
 See Annex A for guidance on how to use the Specification Matrix.

 Bathymetry Standards